computer-science-one/cs101-book/README.md

 Ruby empowers you to do a lot with just a little bit of source code.
 For example, let's take a look at some introductory-level "Hello world" programs.
 A "Hello world" program is a simple program which just displays the text, "Hello world" to the screen.

-The first one, in Java:
+The first program, in Java:

 ```java
 public class HelloWorld {